VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 `AtmEscRegimes <AtmEscRegimes>`_: Hydrogen envelope loss due to Roche lobe overflow, radiation-recombination-limited escape, energy-limited escape, and "automatic" loss in which the local environment sets the escape rate.
 [AtmEsc, STELLAR]

+`AtmEscEqTide <AtmEscEqTide>`_:" Coupled atmospheric escape and tidal evolution.
+Includes water loss with CPL or CTL, as well as hydrogen escape via energy-limited, radiation-recombination-limited, Bondi-limited, and automatic models coupled to the CPL tidal model.
+[AtmEsc, EqTide, STELLAR]

 `EarthClimate <EarthClimate>`_: Energy balance climate model of Earth over one year, as well as ice sheet growth and retreat on long timescales due to orbital and rotational forcings, i.e. Milankovitch Cycles.
 [DistOrb, DistRot, POISE]

 `VenusWaterLoss <VenusWaterLoss>`_: Water loss from Venus due to water photolyzation and hydrogen escape.
 [AtmEsc, STELLAR]